GoToWebinar information will be included in the confirmation email sent to registered participants.

 Attending Physicians and Fellows in Gastroenterology

 Gastroenterologists are frequently exposed to interesting and difficult cases.
 Presentation and large group discussion of such cases can expose many more physicians to complex cases and improve knowledge and patient management.
 In this program, up to eight interesting, unusual, or otherwise challenging cases will be presented by NYSGE fellows and discussed by attendees.
-Presentations will be scored by NYSGE attending members and endoscopy program directors present at the event.
-The fellow presenting the highest scoring case will be acknowledged at the next NYSGE Annual Dinner and receive an award.
+All accepted presentations will be considered for inclusion in the endoscopic video forum at the 2020 Annual New York Course in December.
+Those selected will be notified by October 26, 2020.

 - Outline the endoscopic evaluation, findings and treatment of challenging cases